corrode/corrode.github.io/content/learn/migration-guides/python-to-rust/index.md

    - Document improvements and challenges
    - Adjust strategy based on results

+## Practical Migration Tips

+Based on real-world experience from helping teams migrate from Python to Rust, here are some tips for a successful transition:

+### Identify Bounded Contexts

+Focus on modules with clear interfaces to the rest of your system.
+No tangled spaghetti code!
+(That also means that you should refactor your Python codebase in case it's a mess.)

+- Look for self-contained parts of your codebase that share common functionality
+- Document the data flow and dependencies between these contexts.
+This will help you understand the impact of migration and can serve as a blueprint for the migration process and a reference for future developers.
+- Map out how these components communicate with each other: which functions are called, which data is passed around, and which interfaces are used.

+### Prioritize CPU-Bound Tasks First

+Start with computationally intensive operations that don't require heavy I/O.
+That's where Rust shines the most, as it can provide significant performance improvements over Python.

+- Look for tasks that are currently bottlenecked by Python's performance (measure first!).
+- Avoid beginning with components that make heavy use of async/IO operations.
+  Async Python is quite efficient and Rust might not provide a significant improvement.
+  Be cautious with async operations between languages, as they can introduce significant overhead.

+### Minimize Calls Between Language Boundaries

+Evaluate how frequently your Rust code needs to call back into Python and try to minimize the number of cross-language calls.

+If you have a large number of small calls, the overhead of crossing the language boundary can add up.
+Instead, consider batching operations to reduce the number of transitions

+### Baby Steps

+Break down the migration into small, measurable pieces.
+You want quick wins to keep the team motivated.

+- Start with a single component and validate its performance.
+- Add functionality piece by piece rather than attempting a complete rewrite.
+- Maintain comprehensive tests throughout the migration process.

+### Continuously Monitor Performance

+Do you have a performance baseline for your Python code?
+If not, set one up before you start the migration.
+It's very easy to get lost in the weeds and lose track of the performance improvements.
+If that happens, you have no clear way to measure the success of the migration.

+- Set up benchmarks before starting the migration.
+- Track performance metrics for each migrated component.
+- Use tools like `cspeed` to monitor improvements.
+- Document performance gains and any unexpected bottlenecks.
+- Make performance monitoring part of your PR review process.
+- Choose components where you can easily compare performance.
+- Look for opportunities to run old and new implementations in parallel.

 ## Common Pitfalls to Avoid

 Rust's ecosystem is smaller than Python's.